-01/26/2022 Nagorno-Karabakh (International Christian Concern) – Azerbaijan continues to prevent Armenian pilgrims from visiting the Dadivank Monastery, where Christians seeking to visit have been banned since May.
-Five clergymen remain at the monastery with Russian peacekeepers staying nearby.
+01/26/2022 Nagorno-Karabakh (International Christian Concern) – Azerbaijan continues to prevent Armenian pilgrims from visiting the Dadivank Monastery, were Christians seeking to visit have been banned since May.
+Five clergymen remain at the monastery, with Russian peacekeepers staying nearby.

 For interviews, please contact email@example.com.